 Tough crowd today.

-Nevertheless, uh parently uh audience fleeing the program in droves today, so before all of you are gone, for one reason or another, let's talk about golf and then football, and maybe if we have time we'll get to the real story of Thanksgiving, which you probably all know anyway, because everybody's stolen it from me over the last twenty years.
+And maybe if we have time, we'll get to the real story of Thanksgiving, which you probably all know anyway because everybody's stolen it from me over the last 20 years.

-Time for the traditional true story of Thanksgiving, written by me in my second bestseller, two and a half million copies in hardback.
+So here it is: Time for the traditional true story of Thanksgiving, written by me in my second bestseller, two and a half million copies in Hardback.

-The story of the pilgrims begins in the early part of the seventeenth century.
+The story of the pilgrims begins in the early part of the 17th century.

 The Church of England under King James I was persecuting anyone and everyone who did not recognize its absolute civil and spiritual authority.